PyRepair/maniple/training-data/summarize-experiment/pandas/48/prompt_response_response_7.md

     return agg_blocks, agg_items
 ```

-In the corrected code, the logic for handling the `pd.NA` values and the casting of data types has been revised to ensure a more robust and consistent behavior, especially when dealing with nullable integer data types.
+In this revised version of the function, the logic for handling the casting of aggregated results has been adjusted to ensure proper handling of nullable integer data types.
+The casting process now explicitly uses the `astype` method with the original block's dtype, ensuring that the appropriate data type conversions are performed.

+By addressing the specific type casting issues and considering scenarios involving nullable integer values, this revised function resolves the bug encountered during aggregation operations involving nullable integer data.